 - Blog a fun quiz or poll

-- Dig through your support requests or FAQs and write a regular series of blog post topics to answer them, helping build up a bank of useful links for sharing in with leads
+- Dig through your support requests or FAQs and write a regular series of blog post topics to answer them, helping build up a bank of useful links for sharing with new enquirers

 - Compose a practical how-to guide on how to use tricky features of the product e.g. timing program on the oven